Records pertaining to Estate of

 Estate of Andrew J. Sparks, Dec'd

-Property appraised in Rusk Co, Texas, April term, 1860, total valuation being
+Property appraised in Rusk Co, Texas, April term, 1860, total valuation being more than $6,000,

 which included Negro slaves: